JDASoftwareGroup/kartothek/docs/getting_started.rst

   contents of a dataset.
 Data is written to storage on a per-partition basis.
   See the section on partitioning for further details: :ref:`partitioning_section`.

-For each table, ``kartothek`` also tracks the schema of the columns.
+The attribute ``table_meta`` can be accessed to see the underlying schema of the dataset.
-Unless specified explicitly on write, it is inferred from the passed data.
-On writing additional data to a dataset, we will also check that the schema of the new data matches the schema of the existing data.

-.. admonition:: Writing multiple dataframes with identical schemas
+See :ref:`type_system` for more information.

-    To store multiple dataframes into a dataset, it is possible to pass an iterator of dataframes; the exact format will depend on the I/O backend used.
+To store multiple dataframes into a dataset, it is possible to pass a collection of dataframes; the exact format will depend on the I/O backend used.

 Additionally, ``kartothek`` supports several data input formats, it does not need to always be a plain ``pd.DataFrame``.
 See :func:`~kartothek.io_components.metapartition.parse_input_to_metapartition` for
 further details.

 If table names are not specified when passing an iterator of dataframes, ``kartothek`` assumes these dataframes are different chunks of the same table and expects their schemas to be identical.
 A ``ValueError`` will be thrown otherwise.

-For example, the following will work fine because ``df`` and ``another_df`` have identical
-schemas:

-.. ipython:: python

-    another_df = pd.DataFrame(
-        {
-            "A": 5.0,
-            "B": pd.Timestamp("20110102"),
-            "C": pd.Series(1, index=list(range(4)), dtype="float32"),
-            "D": np.array([12] * 4, dtype="int32"),
-            "E": pd.Categorical(["prod", "train", "test", "train"]),
-            "F": "bar",
-        }
-    )
-    another_df
-    df.dtypes
-    another_df.dtypes  # both have the same schema

-    store_dataframes_as_dataset(
-        store_factory, "another_unique_dataset_identifier", [df, another_df]
-    )

-However, passing a list of dataframes with differing schemas `without specifying table names` to :func:`~kartothek.io.eager.store_dataframes_as_dataset` throws ``ValueError``:
+For example,

 .. ipython:: python